wicid-ai/wicid_firmware/docs/CODE_REVIEW_GUIDELINES.md

 ## 2. Phase 1: Automated Checks

-Before inspecting logic, ensure the code passes all automated static analysis.
+Before inspecting logic, ensure the code passes all automated static analysis and tests.

 Run the pre-commit hooks on all files.
+This includes:
+- Code formatting (ruff)
+- Type checking (mypy)
+- Linting (ruff, pylint)
+- **Unit tests** (all must pass)

 ```bash
 pipenv run pre-commit run --all-files
 ```

 **Action:**
 - If these commands fail, the review **fails immediately**.
-- Report the specific linting, formatting, or typing errors found.
+- Report the specific linting, formatting, typing, or test failures found.
 - Do not proceed to logic review until these are resolved.

 ---